nmacbean/GEOG-G481-581/In-Class_Exercises/Introduction_to_the_In-Class_Exercises.md

 Students will need to complete the assigned exercises and submit them by the given deadline.

-All practical exercises will be completed in Python v3 in a Jupyter Notebook.
+All practical exercises will be completed in Python v3 in a Jupyter Notebook using the IU Carbonate supercomputer on the Research Desktop.